samaita/blog/content/posts/address-quality-building-indonesian-address-validation-api.md

 ## The build

 The backend is AI assisted, the frontend is vibe coded, and the whole thing runs on a 2c4g VPS in Indonesia.
-Ten phases took it from MVP to production CI/CD: API hardening, containerization, the data layer and seeder, caching and candidate sets, benchmarks and docs, a full evaluation-engine overhaul, Swagger documentation, the frontend, and deployment polish.
+Ten phases took it from MVP to production CI/CD: an MVP API, API hardening, containerization, the data layer and seeder, caching and candidate sets, benchmarks and docs, a full evaluation-engine overhaul, Swagger documentation, the frontend, and deployment polish.

 Two design decisions worth calling out:

-**Two databases, two personalities.** `location.db`, the read-only administrative hierarchy, loaded once into memory. `address.db`, the append-only request log.
+Two databases, two personalities. `location.db`, the read-only administrative hierarchy, loaded once into memory. `address.db`, the append-only request log.
 Separating static reference data from mutable log data keeps the hierarchy safely read-only.

-**CI builds, but never deploys.** CI builds and pushes one container image to a registry, and never deploys.
+CI builds, but never deploys.
+CI builds and pushes one container image to a registry, and never deploys.
 Deployment is a manual step on the production VPS.
 An operator pulls the chosen image tag, recreates the container, waits for the health check, verifies the reverse proxy, and records the deployed tag for one-command rollback.
 There is no CI-to-production path.

 ## The benchmark